piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

   * A lot of ansible modules don't work on Windows.
 Possible workarounds:
     * Use modules with `win_` prefix if they exist, however a lot of modules don't have Windows equivalent,
     * Mimic function of not working module with other ways possible (e.g. using `win_shell`).
-  * Particular packages must be present on ansible host machine:
-    * For now they have to be installed, before running the playbooks
-    * In the future they will be installed at the beginning of `configure_instances.yml` playbook.
-    * Required packages are specified in `CAD-python-requirements.txt` file.

 ## OS-specific roles:
   * There are particular roles which have to be done differently for Windows.
   * Thus, these roles are divided into `*_Linux` and `*_Win32NT` for usage in c-a-d for Linux and c-a-d for Windows respectively.